Eileen Callan

-Eileen Callan (née Day) was a fictional character in the UK soap opera Family Affairs, played by Rosie Rowell from 2002 until the end of the series in 2005.
+Eileen Callan (also Day) is a fictional character from the British soap opera Family Affairs, played by Rosie Rowell from 2002 until the end of the series in 2005.

 Storylines

-Eileen first arrived in Charnham, in October 2002, where her daughters Charlotte and Lucy were living.
+Eileen first arrived in Charnham, in October 2002, where her daughters Charlotte Day and Lucy Day were living.
 Charlotte resented this and left immediately, but Lucy was happy to see her mother again.
 Pete Callan, Charlotte's ex-boyfriend, viewed Eileen with not much regard but things came to a head on Christmas Day when Pete and Eileen kissed.
 Eileen went on to have a complex relationship with Pete, which managed to survive her sleeping with Lucy's boyfriend, Jake Walker.
 When Eileen found out Lucy had tried to commit suicide after sleeping with Pete, who rejected her, she set about getting revenge.
 Eileen formulated a plan to marry Pete so she could divorce him and take half of his money, but this revenge plan got complicate once Mike Shaw, Eileen's former boyfriend and pimp was in the mix.
 Mike organised a scheme to have Pete put away for arson, by setting fire to The local cybercafe which was owned by Pete's enemy, local resident Roy Farmer.
 The plan backfired as Roy was killed in the fire while saving his wife, Nikki Warrington.
 Pete was arrested on his and Eileen's wedding day, which occurred coincidentally on the same day as Roy's funeral.
 Eileen was made interim licensee of the Black Swan Pub Pete owned.